 Two Kinova Gen3 arms equipped with 2F-85 Robotiq grippers.

-The Universal Robots UR5, a highly flexible robotic arm that enables safe automation of repetitive, risky tasks.
+The Universal Robots UR10e is a highly flexible robotic arm that enables safe automation of repetitive, risky tasks.
+It's equipped with the 3-Finger Gripper from Robotiq.